marknelsonengineer/empire/API_DESIGN.md

 ## To Do
+  - Profiles of the mobile units and their abilities
+  - Delivery and distribution
-[ ] Iterate through all of the commands, documenting them and ensuring they are
+  - Iterate through all the commands, documenting them and ensuring they are modeled.
-    modeled.
-[ ] Schedule a design review with some of the original authors.
-Maybe advertise
-    on LinkedIn or fiverr
+  - Schedule a design review with some of the original authors.
+Maybe advertise on LinkedIn or fiverr

-## Empire IV Functionality Removed from Empire V
+## Empire IV Functionality Changed in Empire V

 - Nation
-  - Dynamically adding nations
+  - Removed:  Dynamically adding nations
-  - Visitors
+  - Removed:  Visitors

+- Sector
+  - All Entities can now receive Fallout, not just sectors